Therapy Buzzwords Guide: Navigate Therapy Terms With Ease

 Therapy buzzwords guide: 14 therapy buzzwords and jargon terms

-These 14 therapy terms may be something you hear during a session with a therapist or read in an article regarding mental health.
+These 14 therapy terms may be something you hear during a session with a therapist, see on social media, or read in an article regarding mental health.
 It can be helpful to learn what they mean so you can apply them in your journey toward improved mental health.

 1. Diagnostic and Statistical Manual

 The Diagnostic and Statistical Manual of Mental Disorders, or DSM, is a handbook that includes the most up-to-date information about different types of mental health conditions.
-It sets the criteria for the diagnosis of a multitude of disorders, and the most recently published edition also discusses how racism and discrimination can impact diagnosis.
-The DSM is used to define and classify mental health disorders so that professionals can properly diagnose and treat their client’s behavior through a personalized treatment plan.
+The DSM is used to define and classify mental health disorders so that professionals can properly diagnose and treat a person’s behavior through a personalized treatment plan.

 2. Parasympathetic nervous system

-The parasympathetic nervous system (PSNS) contains the nerves that help relax your body after you experience stress or danger.
-It also helps control many automated actions in your body such as your heartbeat, digestion, and urination.
-People who experience any sort of trauma may need help activating the parasympathetic nervous system to restore balance in their body.
-This can be achieved through therapy, meditation, breathing exercises, and other soothing practices.
+The parasympathetic nervous system contains the nerves that help relax your body after you experience stress or danger.
+It also helps control many automated actions in your body, such as your heartbeat, digestion, and urination.

 3. Attachment theory